paulmchen/wasm-demo1/README.md

-# DEMO: Compile a RUST code into WASM binary and then run it under the  wasmer runtime
+# DEMO: Compile RUST code into WASM binary and then run it under the  wasmer runtime
 ## Example: a RUST lib used to sum two integer numbers

 ### Pre-requisite: Install wasmer runtime